Sociology of Environment, Ecology

 The Journal of Applied Behavioral Science, Vol. 31, No. 2, 202-233 (1995)

-The concepts of human and cultural ecology are extended to explain divergent work group responses to a transformational change program in a Fortune 100 manufacturing corporation.
-The internal environment of the corporation, specifically the product development process (PDP), is conceptualized as an ecological system containing a diverse population of distinctive work group subcultures.
+The concepts of human ecology and cultural ecology are extended to explain divergent work group responses to a transformational change program in a Fortune 100 manufacturing corporation.
+The internal environment of the corporation, specifically the product development process (PDP), is conceptualized as an ecological system containing a diverse population of distinctive work group subculture.

 New Technologies and the Cultural Ecology of Primary Schooling:Imagining Teachers as Luddites In/Deed - Mary Bryson, Suzanne De Castell - Educational Policy, Vol. 12, No. 5, 542-567 (1998)

 This article's concern is with discourses of innovation, and it makes some instructive connections between techno romanticist discourses across two "irevolutions ": the industrial revolution at the dawn of the 19th century and the information revolution at the close of the 20th century.
 Its central question is this: Given the proliferation of futurist and neophilic rhetoric about the "digital revolution" and the wonders of computer-mediated learning, how can we explain teachers' less than enthusiastic participation in bringing about changes involving computers?

 THE CULTURAL ECOLOGY OF THE LOCUST CULT IN TRADITIONAL CHINA - SHIN-YI HSU

 Annals of the Association of American Geographers, Volume 59 Issue 4 Page 731 - Dec.
 1969